12 Best Golf Courses in Las Vegas (2023 Update)

 Designed by Tom Fazio, the Shadow Creek Golf Course is a must-play in Las Vegas.
 Although a little bit on the expensive side (clocking in at roughly $600 full coverage), it is one of few courses on its level that is available to the public.

-Enjoy playing on the same greens that some of the world’s favorites sank their most memorable puts.
+Enjoy playing on the same greens that some of the world’s favorites sank their most memorable putts at these amazing golf courses.

 2. Las Vegas Paiute Golf Resort (Snow Mountain)